szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 2 - Swing Buttons, Labels and MVC/SwingButtonsLabelsAndMVC.md

 This allows for a group of JToggleButtons to function like a single button.
 This means that selecting of the buttons in the group, automatically selects the chosen button and deselects every other button.
 It ensures that only one button is ever selected at a time from the group.

-It should be noted that only the selection triggers an ActionEvent and not the deselection of the other buttons.
+It should be noted that only a single ActionEvent is fired when a new button is selected.
+It does not fire a event for the de-selection of the button.

 To ensure that a group of buttons only triggers a single event, we add all the buttons to a ButtonGroup object.